 On September 25, 2008, 411M shares traded (average trading volume is 116M).
 Note that the average trading volume of 116M is a reflection of the most recent few months in which WM was often the most active stock.
 I do not know how far back trading volume calculations go but based upon my observations, I would have to say they extend back no further than 5 months.
 Prior to this time, the average volume was much less and perhaps less than half of the 116M shares.
 Why is this significant?
 It plays into my suspicions that there was a concerted effort by several institutions (banks, hedge funds or both) to take WM down.
 I based this hypothesis on my close daily observation of the stock since February 2008 relative to the price performance of other comparable financials (in size and financial distress) and relative to the performance of the market.
-The SEC has all of the data needed to confirm these suspicions.

-Finally, these conclusions have been based upon unexplainable price reactions of WM to sentiment.
-That is, is almost every instance, I could explain the price movements of C, BAC, WFC, JPM, BSC, LEH, MER, GS, WB, NCC, etc.

-In contrast, more times than not, I was unable to account for the almost uncanny movement of WM on a daily basis.
+Finally, these conclusions have been based upon unexplainable reactions to sentiment.
+That is, is almost every instance, I could explain the price movements of C, BAC, WFC, JPM, BSC, LEH, MER, GS, WB, NCC, etc. However, more times than not, I was unable to account for the almost uncanny movement of WM on a daily basis.
 In fact, there were numerous days in late February through May when WM had intraday swings of 10%, and many days of 15% or more.
 This can be confirmed by a detailed analysis of intraday movements.
 Here, I do not take the time to confirm what I already know.

 Why was the share price of Washington Mutual down so much on September 25, 2008 when the word on the street was that the bailout was going to be passed?
 The Dow closed up nearly 200 points and all bank stocks were up.
 The earliest news release on this was 4:28pm.
 I would say it went out on Reuters after market close explaining the massive sell-off in after hours trading.
-But what about regular session trading?
+But what about regular hours??

 Below is an intraday chart of Washington Mutual on September 25, 2008.
 As you can see, the stock sold off throughout the day with virtually no rebound.
 Notice the spike in volume at the close.
-That could be when official word went out but thus far I have been unable to confirm this.
-In fact, based upon the press releases I have seen, the official announcement of the seizure was made after extended hours trading had ceased.
+That could be when official word went out but have not been able to confirm it.
 Even if the word hit the newswire at 4pm EST, how can we explain the stock's 25% sell-off on a huge volume on a day when the consensus was that the bailout plan would be passed?
-Remember, the OTS had issued the results of an in-depth probe of WM's books and stated only days before that the thrift had no need to raise additional investment capital through at least the remainder of 2008.

 After issuing this preliminary report, I received information confirming my suspicious regarding the illegal seizure of WM assets and deposits and the complete destruction of shareholder equity.
-I was informed that my media contact received a call one hour prior to the official public release of the OTS seizure of WM from an executive at WM.
+I was informed that my contact received a call one hour prior to the official public release of the OTS seizure of WM from an executive at WM.
 This individual stated that the reason for the seizure was "political in nature."
-I have the name of the reporter if I need to present it.